Editor’s Note: This article was published in November 2017 and has been updated to reflect new information.

 2) Zoom built a product that can sell itself.

 When Eric decided to leave Cisco (and his “baby” Webex) behind to start a competing video conferencing solution, everyone told him he was crazy.

 The main issue people pointed to: It was a crowded market.
 In addition to Cisco, there were several other established players including Microsoft, Adobe, Citrix, and Polycom, as well as newcomers like Highfive, Join.Me, BlueJeans Network, and Vidyo.

 Eric’s solution for breaking free from the competition was simple:

 Zoom would build the best product in the market.

 It’s extremely crowded, but the potential is huge.
 If our product is better than any others, we can survive.

 So, how do you go about building a product that’s better than all the others?
 Refer back to the previous section: It’s all about being customer-driven.

-As Nick Chong, Zoom’s Head of Product Marketing explained:
+As Nick Chong, Zoom’s Head of Global Services (and former Head of Product Marketing) explained: